optakt/optakt.github.io/content/flare/consensus.md

 Thus, a non-faulty process does not advance to the total order any message in a cycle, or any message that follows a message in a cycle.
 If a Byzantine process ever participates in a cycle, then none of its subsequent messages will be ordered.

-A Byzantine process can originate two or more concurrent messages with the same header, but with different contents and/or acknowledgments, neither of which follows the other and possibly each of which purports to follow different messages.
+A Byzantine process can originate two or more concurrent messages with the same header, but with different contents and/or acknowledgements, neither of which follows the other and possibly each of which purports to follow different messages.
 These messages are called _mutants_.

 The input to the Total Ordering algorithms is a Byzantine partial order of messages and the output is a total order of messages.